Universal-Variability-Language/tutorial-splc-2023/README.md

 2. Extract Eclipse and run it.
 3. Create a new feature modeling project via New -> FeatureIDE Project 3a.
 Select the just created UVL model in the dialog to initialize the project with it.
+4. Open the UVL model in the newly created project to open the graphical editor.

 ## Session 3: Transforming UVL models with TraVarT